Course Title: Work with young offenders in justice environments

 As a student of the Justice VE program, it is expected that you adhere to the following criteria regarding essays/research/reports;

-1. For ADVANCED DIPLOMA each written assessment task/s – up to 2500 words, 6 academic references and ONE in-text citation per paragraph.
+1. For an ADVANCED DIPLOMA written assessment task/s – no less than 2500 words, 5 academic references and ONE in-text citation per paragraph.

 2. A paragraph is usually between 200 – 250 words.